 Many things impact the success of your Facebook video campaign.
-Of course, your content has to be presented in an easy and engaging way.
-Explainer videos are an excellent tool to achieve this first goal.
+Of course, your content has to be easy to comprehend as well as presented in an easy and engaging way.
+Explainer videos are an excellent tool to achieve these goals.
 Whatever the content, it's useful to follow the standard 20/80 rule — spend 20% of your resources (time, budget, effort) on creating the content and 80% on promoting it.
 Remember to post strategically and consistently.

 Just posting a video on Facebook and relying on its organic reach will not get you the engagement that you want.
 Facebook allows users to sponsor their posts to reach the right target group.
 Therefore, a suitable budget for boosting your posts is the second essential element that makes a campaign successful.